-The Draft EIR/EA suggests the applicant adopt mostly mitigation measures for injusts on ceer migration which are characterized in Appendix C to the document to be "trivial" even under a "worst case" scenario.
+The Draft EIR/EA suggests the applicant adopt mostly mitigation measures for in the set of appendix C to the document to be "trivial" even under a "worst case" scenario.
 Therefore, the mitigation measures appear unjustifiable.

 The Draft EIR/EA suggests the applicant consider acquisition of mule deer winter range habitat as a mitigation measure.
 This appears unjustifiable because: (1) the project does not specifically impact mule deer winter range habitat; and (2) the project is not expected to significantly impact mule deer.